mtnbikenc/dcaf/docsite/source/quickstart_autodeploynode.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The remainder of the Autodeploynode configuration is scripted and can be run
 after a few environment variables have been set.
-The build script provisions
+The build script stages and
-and configures the Autodeploynode.
+configures the Autodeploynode.
 Review the script for more details of all the
 steps which are performed.

 Set the environment variables for Red Hat Subscription Manage credentials:
 ​
 .. code-block:: bash

     export RHN_USER="username"